gheiler/darkify/README.md

 # Make the web dark

-Plugins for different browsers to make the web black
+Plugins for different browsers to make the web dark